q0j0p/food/notes/notes.md

 Typical recommener systems need to deal with the cold start problem, whn user preferences are not known.
 This isn't necessarily an issue for this recommender as a questionnaire is part of the onboarding process, and the outcome is exploratory.

 #### User questionnaire

+#### Recommeder evaluation
+Recommenders are inherenty hard to validate.
+In this application, validation is less crucial, but user feedback can be reintroduced as a factor in subsequent user iterations to derive a heuristic that meets the success criteria of the user in achieving a wholesome nutrition lifestyle.